“Luxe eco retreat on the banks of Koggala Lake, with inventive cuisine and inspirational yoga classes”

 - Join an early morning yoga class in the treetop shala, open to the swaying bamboo, or have a treatment in the spa

-- Borrow a kayak to explore Koggala Lake, visiting a cinnamon island to see how the quills are produced, observing bird life or photographing the stunning aquatic scenery
+- Explore Koggala Lake by boat, visiting a cinnamon island to see how the quills are produced, observing bird life or photographing the stunning aquatic scenery

 - Visit a tea estate; there's a lowland tea factory nearby, renowned for its ‘Virgin White Tea’.
 You can take a guided tour of the gardens and antiquated factory, followed by a tea-sampling session